fluxcd/website/content/en/docs/guides/flux-e2e.md

 ## Microservice architecture

-Flux is composed of four separable core components or controllers: [Source Controller][], [Kustomize Controller][], [Helm Controller][], and [Notification Controller][], with two extra components: [Image Automation Controller][] and [Image Reflector Controller][].
+Flux is composed of four separable core components or controllers: [Source Controller][], [Kustomize Controller][], [Helm Controller][], and [Notification Controller][], with two extra components: [Image Automation Controller][Image reflector and automation controllers] and [Image Reflector Controller][Image reflector and automation controllers].
 These controllers or Agents run on the Cluster, and they define APIs which are based on Custom Resources that altogether implement the GitOps Toolkit.

 **Source Controller** is the Agent responsible for pulling Commit data into the Cluster.
 Commits are made available as a read-only Service to Clients, which can connect with the Source Controller and fetch Artifacts, `.tar.gz` files containing Kubernetes Resource manifest data.